aio-libs/aiohttp/docs/client_reference.rst

       The session cookies, :class:`~aiohttp.AbstractCookieJar` instance.

-      Gives access to cookie jar content and modifiers.
+      Gives access to cookie jar's content and modifiers.

       A read-only property.